Replacement of CR16 Horseblock Road Bridge Over Long Island Rail Road and Long Island Avenue

 About the Project

-The final design calls for a new, more efficient two-span continuous bridge on the same alignment with additional width using steel plate girders.
+The final design provided a new, more efficient two-span continuous bridge on the same alignment with additional width using steel plate girders.
 The bridge is located within an existing roadway network, which can accommodate a detour that will allow the bridge to be closed to traffic during construction so the demolition of the current structure and installation of the new structure can be completed during a single stage.

 Project Challenges & Solutions